A Global Anthem Reclaiming Power Over Domestic Violence. Raising Awareness while Raising the Roof!

 Working as a video-journalist, Renee covered the "Trial of the Century" and never forgot the impact Nicole Brown Simpson's death made on her.
 Imprinted in her mind are the shocked and heartbreaking expressions on the faces of Nicole's family.
 She and Mary jo want the world to remember Nicole and all women who suffered and continue to suffer from domestic abuse.

-I Remember Nicole is a 501(c)3 non-profit project donations to be tax-deductible.
+I Remember Nicole is a 501(c) 3 non-profit project allowing donations to be tax-deductible.
 In-Kind also appreciated.

 100% of your donation goes directly towards awareness and empowering victims while remembering past victims of abuse.